agalue/scylladb-aws/README.md

   You could SSH from your own machine.
 In this case, use the public IP of the OpenNMS server (look for it at the AWS console, or check the Terraform output).

-* Execute the `metrics:stress` command.
-The following is an example to generate 50000 samples per second:
+* Execute the `metrics:stress` command on each OpenNMS server.
+The following is an example to generate fake samples to be injected into the cluster:

   ```shell
   metrics:stress -r 60 -n 15000 -f 20 -g 5 -a 10 -s 1 -t 200 -i 300